 \begin{example} A \emph{plain group} is a free product of finitely many finite groups and a free group of finite rank.
 Let $G=G_1\ast\cdots\ast G_m \ast F(X)$, where the $G_i$ are finite groups and $X$ is a finite set.
 A geodetic generating set for $G$ is given by a disjoint union $\Sigma_1\sqcup\cdots\sqcup \Sigma_m\sqcup\Sigma_{F(X)}$, where $\Sigma_i$ are geodetic generating sets for the finite groups $G_i$ and $\Sigma_{F(X)}$ is a geodetic generating set for the free group $F(X)$.
 We will refer to a geodetic generating set for a free product where each factor has a disjoint geodetic generating set as \emph{standard}. \end{example}

 A natural question arises: are these the only possible geodetic Cayley graphs?
-Aside from the choice of $\Sigma_{F(X)}$ in the free factor, and choosing either a cycle or complete graph for the finite factors, to date, and to the authors' knowledge, no other way to construct geodetic Cayley graphs is known.
+Aside from the choice of $\Sigma_{F(X)}$ in the free factor, and choosing either a cycle or complete graph for the finite factors, before now, to the authors' knowledge, no other way to construct geodetic Cayley graphs was known.